 So instead of straight rum, go for the rum and Coke.
 Of course, does anyone other than pirates drink straight rum?
 Regardless, put some sugar in that drink.

 As a general rule of thumb, the darker the alcohol, the worse you’re going to feel the next day.
 Now to be clear, if you’re consuming massive amounts of alcohol, you’re going to feel terrible no matter what color it is.
 Don’t fool yourself: if you slam back 10 glasses of white wine, you’re still going to feel like you were put into a trash compactor.

-But darker alcohols like red wine rum contain more congeners, which are a compound produced during fermentation.
-More congeners usually equals a worse hangover.
+But darker alcohols like red wine rum contain more congeners, which are compounds produced during fermentation.
+More congeners usually equal a worse hangover.
 Keep it light my friend, keep it light.

 Cure #6: Reach For That Top Shelf

 Yes, top-shelf liquor costs a lot of money.
 But if you want to avoid a colossal hangover, you’re better off sticking to those top-shelf brands?
 Why?
 Because the best liquor has usually been distilled more times than the cheap stuff, which filters out those nasty congeners (see above).

 Yes, you’ll pay about double for a night of drinking, but that may be worth it considering that you’ll be holed up in a darkened room the next day.